B1GBOOM420/ArchXtract/README.md

 * Create a new branch for your feature or fix
 * Submit a pull request with a clear description of your changes

-**Thank You**
+>**Thank You**
-I appreciate your interest in ArchXtract and look forward to collaborating with you to make this tool a valuable resource for the emulation community.
+I appreciate your interest in ArchXtract and look forward to collaborating with you to make this tool a valuable resource for the emulation community. - *B1GBOOM*

+---

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.